Ultimate Ears Wonderboom 3 review: a portable speaker that’s causing the buzz

 Frequency response measurement (calibration at 79 dB SPL, 1 kHz at 1 m).
 Without Outdoor Boost (black), with Outdoor Boost (orange).

-There is still a detail to know about this third version, and not the least.
+There is still a detail to know regarding this third version, and not the least.
 Indeed, we noticed a strong distortion (creating a sort of resonance, a very unpleasant “buzz”) manifesting itself in the low frequencies.
 The presence of this phenomenon is already surprising, but it is its occurrence that is all the more so.
 This problem only occurs in special cases, when the loudspeaker is called upon to reproduce certain specific signals at low frequencies (between 77 and 118 Hz) and at a certain sound intensity (loudspeaker volume placed at level 13/ 14, no more no less).
 It’s as if some haphazard internal signal processing made it lose control.
-The effect also happens gradually and reaches a peak after a handful of seconds.
+The effect also happens gradually and reaches a peak following a handful of seconds.

 We have been able to observe this in particular on Bad Guy by Billie Eilish, with particularly awkward and pervasive unwanted vibrations that replace the synth line and the kick, effectively preventing the appreciation of the whole track.
 This extremely strange phenomenon obviously prompted us to order two other Wonderboom 3s to verify that this was not an isolated case.
 Alas, our three test models are affected.